Tarzan (musical): U.S. regional productions

-The Tuacahn Center for the Arts in Ivins, Utah, presented the regional premiere from June 7-October 15, 2010, playing three shows a week.
+The Tuacahn Center for the Arts in Ivins, Utah, presented the regional premiere from June 7 – October 15, 2010, playing three shows a week.
 The theatre was the first equity theatre to produce the musical after the Broadway production.
 The show starred James Royce Edwards as Tarzan and Summer Broyhill as Jane.

-The Muny of St. Louis, Missouri presented the show from June 25, 2014 through July 2, 2014.
+The Muny of St. Louis, Missouri presented the show from June 25, 2014, through July 2, 2014.
 Nicholas Rodriguez starred in the title role with Kate Rockwell as Jane.
 Other cast members included Quentin Earl Darrington as Kerchak, Katie Thompson as Kala, Gregory Haney as Terk, Ken Page as Porter, Michael James Reed as Clayton, Spencer Jones as Young Tarzan and Nathaniel Mahone as Young Terk.

+Germany rerun (2023)

+After its huge previous success in Germany, where the musical already ran for nearly ten years in different locations, Stage Entertainment announced on September 20, 2022, that they would once again produce Tarzan in their German theatres.
+The Premiere will be held in Stuttgart on November 18, 2023, approximately 5 years after its last performance in Germany, where it will run in the Stage Palladium Theater, adjacent to the Stage Apollo Theater where it previously ran between 2013 and 2016.

 Critical reception

 The show received mixed reviews.
-A review of the North Show Music Theatre production said the show took "a serious look at the deepest human emotions, setting its story to Collins’ vibrant score", and added that "this is a show that holds you and doesn’t let go."
+A review of the North Show Music Theatre production said the show took "a serious look at the deepest human emotions, setting its story to Collins' vibrant score", and added that "this is a show that holds you and doesn't let go."
 The New York Times described Tarzan as "insistently kinetic ... fidgety and attention-deficient", noting that though "momentous events occur regularly ... any tension or excitement is routinely sabotaged by overkill and diffuseness".
 It notes that despite "much money ... and international research" being invested into the show, "we now have conclusive evidence that the Disneyfied Tarzan does indeed flatten perversely when translated from two dimensions into three."
 Kerry Lengel of The Republic said "the heart of Tarzan's' darkness is Phil Collins' bland melodies and generic lyrics, which offer such character insights as, 'My heart is beating faster, I must know more about her. ...
 She makes me feel so alive'.
 Even for a kiddie musical, that's a pretty weak effort."